 Betting, Lotteries, and Gaming Act of 1966

-Most of the gambling-related regulations come from the Betting, Lotteries, and Gaming Act of 1966.
-The Act establishes a Betting Control and Licensing Board that regulates gambling activities.
+Most gambling-related regulations stem from the Betting, Lotteries, and Gaming Act of 1966.
+The Act establishes the Betting Control and Licensing Board (BCLB), which regulates gambling activities.

-The obligations under the current regulatory framework in Kenya are distributed between County and National Governments.
-County Governments grant an equivalent of licenses or business permits to operators that want to offer their services within that jurisdiction in particular.
-The type of licenses, permits, and approvals County Governments grant are determined by the size of the premises, location of the premises, number of employees, and the product offered, among others.
+The obligations under Kenya’s current regulatory framework are divided between County and National Governments.
+County Governments issue licenses or business permits to operators that wish to offer their services within a specific jurisdiction.
+The type of licenses, permits, and approvals they grant depends on factors such as the size and location of the premises, the number of employees, and the products offered.

-National Governments, on the other hand, are tasked with granting licenses that authorize operators to work in Kenya.
-National Governments through the Betting, Lotteries, and Gaming Act can grant licenses or permits for offering different types of gambling activities and authorization to advertise such.
+The National Government, on the other hand, grants licenses that authorize operators to work countrywide.
+Through the Betting, Lotteries, and Gaming Act, it can issue permits for different types of gambling activities and authorize related advertising.

-While applying for a seal of approval, operators need to comply with a number of restrictions that have to do with the number of gaming machines within the premises.
+To obtain approval, operators must also comply with restrictions regarding the number of gaming machines on the premises.
 Limitations might also be imposed on where one can solicit or tout with a bookmaker.
 Constraints might also be placed on where liquor can be consumed, sold, or supplied.

 The National Government, through the BCLB, issues licenses that are valid for 12 months.
 The seal of approval might be suspended or revoked if the operator fails to comply with any of the licensing pre-conditions or any other regulatory frameworks.